smolegz/tp/docs/UserGuide.md

 > **Why are there alphanumeric restrictions on the Address, Email and Tag inputs, and how does it help YOU?**
 >
 > All NUS student emails are restricted to alphanumeric characters as with both the default NUSNET email
-> and the Friendly Mail guidelines.
+> and the FriendlyMail guidelines.
 This restriction ensures additional safety that the email entered is an NUS student
 > email, catching any accidental typos of non-alphanumeric characters.
 >
 > Similarly, all addresses and tags (in the context of classifying by interest groups, committees etc.) are